unruggable-labs/CCIPReader.sol/README.md

 ```

 After calling `ccipRead()`, either:
-1. returns immediate ABI-encoded results from the callback
+1. returns immediate ABI-encoded result from the callback
-2. reverts `OffchainLookup` and then continues from the callback
+2. reverts `OffchainLookup` and then returns from the callback
-3. reverts (due to call or callback failure)
+3. reverts with an error (due to call or callback failure)

-Note: `ccipRead()` automatically handles recursive reverts.

 ```solidity
 contract MyWrapper is CCIPReader {